RTXteam/RTX-KG2/README.md

 For testing/debugging purposes, it is helpful to have a faster way to exercise the KG2 build code.
 For this, you may want to execute a "test" build.
 This build mode builds a smaller graph with a significantly reduced set of nodes and edges.
-To execute a "test" build, in Step (8) above, you would run:
+Before you can do a test build, you must have previously done a full *non-test* build of KG2 (i.e., `build-kg2.sh all`) at least once.
+To execute a full *test* build, in Step (8) above, you would run:

     bash -x ~/kg2-code/build-kg2.sh alltest